Joey Barton: Manchester City

 Barton would have made his debut for the City first team in November 2002 against Middlesbrough, had he not lost his shirt after leaving it on the substitutes bench at half-time.
 He eventually made his first-team debut for the club against Bolton Wanderers on 5 April 2003.
 His first senior goal came two weeks later in a 2–0 win over Tottenham Hotspur on Good Friday.
 He ended the 2002–03 season with a run of seven consecutive starts.

 After impressing in his first season at City, Barton was offered a new one-year contract at the club by manager Kevin Keegan, which he signed in April 2003.
 He featured in the first team more regularly during the 2003–04 season and, following a second Premiership goal, was rewarded with a call-up to the England U21 squad for their 2004 European Championship qualifiers against Macedonia and Portugal.

 An FA Cup match against Tottenham saw Barton receive the first red card of his career in unusual circumstances: at half-time, with his club 3–0 down, he argued with the referee and was sent off although the match was not in progress.
 In the second half, despite playing with 10 men, Barton's teammates achieved an unlikely 4–3 victory.
-Barton left the City of Manchester Stadium in anger on 17 April, after not being named in the team to play Southampton.
+Barton left the City of Manchester Stadium in anger on 17 April, after not being named, by manager Keegan, in the team to play Southampton.
 However, he featured regularly in the 2003–04 season, which he completed with 39 appearances and one goal.
 His displays impressed City's supporters, and at the end of the 2003–04 season he was awarded with the club's Young Player of the Year award.

 Barton sparked a ten-man brawl in a friendly match against Doncaster Rovers on 25 July 2004 after "hacking" at an opposition player.
 Although he signed a new contract on 22 September 2004, which would keep him at City until 2007, the club considered sacking Barton in December 2004 after an incident at their Christmas party.
 He stubbed out a lit cigar in youth player Jamie Tandy's eye, after he had caught Tandy attempting to set fire to his shirt.
 Barton subsequently apologised for his actions and was fined six weeks' wages (£60,000).